strawlab/freemovr_engine/docs/joystick.rst

 URL.
 Open this URL with a modern browser and the webserver should now emit messages on the ROS ``/joy`` topic.

+Note: this requres the installation of python-tornado (> 2.4.x) and python-sockjs-tornado packages.

 Using a physical joystick
 =========================